leapmotion/LeapMotionCoreAssets/Assets/LeapMotion/readme.txt

 Physics and the RigidHand prefab:
   Our current physics model is a Box Collider for each bone and palm.
-This is great for patting and touching and hitting things but at the moment it's hard to grab objects.
-We've made magnetic pinching as a first solution, but it doesn't work that well for medium to large objects.
-This is in development and we'll have new Physics models in the future.
+This is great for patting, touching, flicking, and scooping objects.
+If you want to grab objects you can use some of the resources in the Demos or the Interaction Utilities (see below) which give you one handed and two handed grabs.

 Customizing Hands:
   There are two HandModel fields in the HandController prefab